kneitinger/kneitinger.github.io/_posts/2015-09-03-brtfs-raid-on-dmcrypt.markdown

 ## Mounting the Btrfs Filesystem and Creating Subvolumes
 ---

-Normally in an Arch Linux install, we would mount the root device to /mnt and begin constructing the filesystem hierarchy, but first we are going to utilize one of the coolest features of btrfs, subvolumes!
+Normally in an Arch Linux install, you would mount the root device to /mnt and begin constructing the filesystem hierarchy, but first we are going to utilize one of the coolest features of btrfs, subvolumes!

 Subvolumes are kind of like partitions, except much more flexible.
-You do not have to specify a fixed size when creating a subvolume, although you can set disk quotas for each subvolume for example, the limit the size of each home folder.
+You do not have to specify a fixed size when creating a subvolume, although you can set disk quotas for each subvolume (for example, limit the size of each home folder).
 Arguably, the best feature of subvolumes is *snapshots*.
-A snapshot is like a restorable backup of the subvolume at some point in time, that is extremely fast and space efficient as it only stores changes from one point to another, also known as delta backups.
+A snapshot is like a backup of the subvolume at some point in time that is extremely fast and space efficient as it only stores changes from one point to another, also known as delta backups.
 This is made possible by the copy-on-write mechanism of btrfs.

 To begin creating the various subvolumes, first make a directory to mount the btrfs pool: `mkdir /mnt/btrfs`.
-Now, mount either of the btrfs_pool containers to this directory.
+Now, mount either of the btrfs_pool containers to this directory (it does not matter which one you choose).
 {% highlight text %}
     # mount /dev/mapper/btrfs_pool0 /mnt/btrfs
 {% endhighlight %}